BBN-Q/SchattenNorms.jl/README.md

   than the completely bounded 1 norm (the diamond norm).
 Adding a function just for that would be nice.

-* The diamond norm distance between two unitary maps is also much easier to compute.
-A function for that would be nice.
+* The diamond norm distance between two unitary maps is also much easier to compute -- see, e.g., [Lecture 20 for John Watrous's 2011 Quantum Information course](https://cs.uwaterloo.ca/~watrous/CS766/LectureNotes/20.pdf) -- so a customized function would be nice.

 ## License